-For the son of friends who live a long way away, I
+For the son of friends who live a long way away, I converted an old

 laptop to run under Damn Small Linux, so that the son would no longer

 The friends have a Lexmark X1150 PrintTrio and they've asked whether I

 could get that gadget working with the old laptop, at least as a printer.

 I've found that many people have been able to get that gadget running as

 a printer under various distributions, including Debian and Ubuntu.